vdaas/vald/docs/contributing/coding-style.md

 - ./pkg/{component}/service
 - ./pkg/{component}/usecase

-For example, the implementation of the usecase layer of the Vald LB gateway will be `./pkg/gateway/lb/usecase`.
+For example, the implementation of the use case layer of the Vald LB gateway will be `./pkg/gateway/lb/usecase`.

-Since each package has its own purpose, we decided to apply different strategy on each package to fit its purpose.
+Since each package has its purpose, we decided to apply different strategies to each package to fit its purpose.

 | Package                        | Testing strategy                                                                                               |
 | ------------------------------ | -------------------------------------------------------------------------------------------------------------- |